Tinram/RND64/ReadMe.md

 **... and output is 'slowing down':**

-... apparently on my i3-4170, courtesy of the Spectre/Meltdown kernel patches.
+... apparently on my i3-4170, courtesy of the Spectre/Meltdown kernel revisions.

 ### Windows